mc3/serverPKI/docs/operation.rst

                             installed, if not suppressed with --no-TLSA-records-
         -K, --consolidate-certs
                             Consolidate targets to be in sync with DB.
-This affects certs in state "deployed"  and effectivly re- distributes certs.
+This affects certs in state "deployed"  and effectively re- distributes certs.
         -T, --consolidate-TLSAs
                             Consolidate TLSA-RR to be in sync with DB.
 This